 State storage backend.
 Defaults to

 cachem::cache_mem(max_age = 300).
-Alternative backends could includecachem::cache_disk()or a custom implementation (which you can create withcustom_cache().
+Alternative backends should usecustom_cache()with an atomic$take()method for replay-safe single-use state consumption.
 The backend must implement cachem-like methods$get(key, missing),$set(key, value), and$remove(key);$info()is optional.Trade-offs:

-state_store), and validates the OAuthstateparameter (and OIDCnoncewhen applicable) during the authorization code flow- state_entropy
+state_store), and validates the OAuthstateparameter (and OIDCnoncewhen applicable) during the authorization code flow- state_payload_max_age

 Integer.
 The length (in characters) of the randomly generated state parameter.
 Higher values provide more entropy and better security against CSRF attacks.
 Must be between 22 and 128 (to align with